p-saivenkat-0110/Attack_Sense_AI---DoS-DDoS-Attack-Detection-Model/README.md

-# Attack Sense AI - DoS, DDoS Attack Detection Model Code Repository
+# Attack Sense AI - DoS/DDoS Attack Detection Model Code Repository

 This repository provides the codebase used in the research study associated with the dataset **HyNetSys: Hybrid Network and System Dataset for DoS and DDoS Attack Detection**.